PelleLille/hsl-docs/functions.rst

 .. function:: memory_add(key, value)

-  Add the value to the memory store only if the key doesn't already exist.
+  Adds the value to the store, but only if the key doesn't already exist.

-  :param string key: the memory key
+  :param string key: the key name
   :param any value: the value
   :return: if the value was added
   :rtype: boolean

 .. function:: memory_dec(key, [offset=1])

-  Decrements a number value in the memory store.
-If the key doens't exist it's initialized to 0 before the decrement.
-If the value is not a number this function fail and will return `none`.
+  Decrements a number value in the store.
+If the key doesn't exist, it's created and the value is initialized to 0 before the decrement.
+If the value is not a number, this function fail and will return `none`.

-  :param string key: the memory key
+  :param string key: the key name
   :param number offset: the offset to decrement
-  :return: the current value
+  :return: the decremeted value
   :rtype: number or none

 .. function:: memory_delete(key, [callback])

-  Delete a key from the memory store.
-If the key existed the callback (if provided) will be called with the key and the old value as arguments.
+  Deletes a key from the store.
+If the key existed, the callback (if provided) will be called with the key and value as arguments.

-  :param string key: the memory key
+  :param string key: the key name
   :param function callback: a callback function
   :return: if the key was removed
   :rtype: boolean

 .. function:: memory_exists(key, [callback])

-  Check if a key in the memory store exists.
-If the key existed the callback (if provided) will be called with the key and the old value as arguments.
+  Checks if a key in the store exists.
+If the key exists the callback (if provided) will be called with the key and value as arguments.

-  :param string key: the memory key
+  :param string key: the key name
   :param function callback: a callback function
-  :return: true if the key exists
+  :return: if the key exists
   :rtype: boolean

 .. function:: memory_fetch(key, [callback])

-  Return the value of key in the memory store.
-If the entry doesn't exist and no callback is provided none will be returned, otherwise the value of the callback will be used instead.
+  Returns the value of a key in the store.
+If the entry doesn't exist and no callback is provided, `none` will be returned.
+If the entry doesn't exist and a callback is provided, it will be called with the key as argument, and the return value of the callback will be used as return value for this function.

-  :param string key: the memory key
+  :param string key: the key name
   :param function callback: a callback function
   :return: the value of key
   :rtype: any or none